bloniaszp/BU_RISE_Data_Science/README.md

 Follow these steps to set up your tools.

 ### 1. Create a GitHub Account
-If you don’t have one already, sign up here:
+If you don’t have one already, sign up here (send username to Patrick at pblonias ( at ) bu.edu with your BU email):
 [GitHub Signup](https://github.com/signup)

 ### 2. Install Anaconda